sujata0921/Psyliq/README.md

 Feel free to reach out if you have any questions or want to discuss database optimization strategies! https://www.linkedin.com/posts/sujata-sharma-6b9a6017_psyliq-sql-databaseoptimization-activity-7202380549573771265-0TX9?utm_source=share&utm_medium=member_desktop

+**Employee Data Analytics**:

-Employee Data Analytics: Completed a comprehensive project on creating a Key Performance Indicator (KPI) dashboard for tracking employee metrics, including the total number of employees, using Excel!
+Completed a comprehensive project on creating a Key Performance Indicator (KPI) dashboard for tracking employee metrics, including the total number of employees, using Excel!
 📊 Project Overview:
 Managing and analyzing employee data is crucial for any organization.
 To streamline this process, I developed an Excel-based dashboard that provides a clear and concise view of our key metrics.
 Key Features of the Dashboard: